laravel/nova-docs/4.0/customization/frontend.md

 [[toc]]

-## JavaScript

 When building custom Nova tools, resource tools, cards, and fields, you may use a variety of helpers that are globally available to your JavaScript components.

 ### Nova Requests

-You may use the `Nova.request()` method to make XHR requests using the [Axios](https://github.com/axios/axios) API.
-This method configures its own instance of Axios that has pre-configured interceptors to handle and redirect on `401`, `403`, and `500` level HTTP server responses:
+You may use the `Nova.request()` method to make XHR requests to backend routes provided by your application or custom tools, cards, and fields.
+The `Nova.request()` method is powered by [Axios](https://github.com/axios/axios) and offers the same API.
+However, the `Nova.request()` method configures its own instance of Axios that has pre-configured interceptors to properly handle and redirect on `401`, `403`, and `500` level HTTP server responses:

 ```js
 Nova.request().get('/nova-vendor/stripe-inspector/endpoint').then(response => {